devagn611/devagn611/README.md

 # 💫 About Me:
-i'm currently working on java, javascript and python.
+i'm currently working on Java, Javascript and Python.

 ## 🌐 Socials: